 Contact her anytime at email@example.com or at 510-848-2372.

 Jamie Costello spent the first 14 years of his life in Berkeley.
 Well, actually, El Cerrito.
 But close enough.
 Only after he started working at Camp Kee Tov in the bygone era known as the “Nineteen Nineties” did his life come fully to fruition.

-She has worked in Habonim, Giborim and Rishonim, and is excited to jump in as a Program Director this year!
+She has worked in Habonim, Giborim and Rishonim, and is excited to return for a second year as Rish Program Director this year!

 She can’t wait for another summer filled with ruach, imagination and Kee Tov magic!

 Whether he is on shores of the Pacific, in the hill country of Texas or exploring the cities of Europe, Beckett Sheeder is always dreaming about summers spent at Camp Kee Tov.
 This year is his eighth on staff and second straight as the Habonim program director.
 He is confident that this summer Habonim will enjoy a level of ruach never experienced before.

 Beckett took the year off from school this year to do three things: work at Oakland’s Grand Bakery, backpack through Europe and perfect the world’s greatest fuzzy-milk pour.
 Next fall he will return to college to finish his Political Science degree at LSU (with a minor in college football and Louisiana gumbo.)
 Until then he can’t wait to spend another summer as a builder in Habonim!

 When Allie Liepman first joined the Camp Kee Tov family things were very different: Kodak was America’s most admired company, Jim Harbaugh was the starting quarterback for the Indianapolis Colts and Barack Obama had recently graduated law school.
 While the world has changed a lot over the last 21 years Allie’s undeniable love for camp has remained constant.